 Telehealth Collaborative Care

-According to the U.S. Department of Veterans Affairs (VA), 26,000 veterans receive VA care for HIV.
-Of these vets, about 16% live in rural areas, where access to high-quality specialty care is limited.
+According to a VA news release, approximately 26,000 veterans received VA care for HIV in 2017.
+Of these vets, about 18% lived in rural areas, where access to high-quality specialty care is limited.

 Rural veterans with HIV are more likely than their urban counterparts to enter care with more advanced illness and less likely to receive the most recent advances in HIV treatment.
 In addition, rural veterans with HIV have lower survival rates.

 The Telehealth Collaborative Care (TCC) study works to improve care for these patients by connecting veterans in rural Georgia and Texas to HIV specialists in Atlanta, Dallas, Houston, and San Antonio VA hospitals.
 TCC has since expanded to include Indiana, Ohio, Mississippi, and Florida.

 Researchers received funding from VA's Office of Rural Health and Health Services Research and Development (HSR&D) program to develop, evaluate, and implement a program that would improve access to specialty care for rural veterans with HIV.

 Patients attend their videoconferencing sessions at the nearest VA community-based outpatient clinic (CBOC) and receive care from distant HIV specialty care teams.
 Along with the patients and specialists, video conference sessions can include:

 In addition, local primary care teams work with the distant HIV specialists to provide "shared care" for rural veterans with HIV.
 The rural primary care teams focus on reducing cardiovascular risk by treating high blood pressure, diabetes, hyperlipidemia, and smoking.